IBM/ibm-block-csi-driver/docs/content/configuration/csi_ug_config_create_statefulset.md

 ## Creating a StatefulSet with raw block volume

-Create a StatefulSet yaml file, similar to the following demo-statefulset-raw-block.yaml file.
+Create a StatefulSet YAML file, similar to the following `demo-statefulset-raw-block.yaml` file.

 Here, the `volumeDevices` indicates both the name of the volume, with the necessary `devicePath` of `"/dev/block"`.